ibm-cloud-docs/power-iaas/system-migration.md

 For more information about the supported operating system levels and available stock images for Power11 systems, see [What versions of AIX, IBM i, and Linux® are supported?](/docs/power-iaas?topic=power-iaas-powervs-faqs#os-versions).

-To learn more about IBM Power11 performance and migration strategies, see the following articles:
+For more information about IBM Power11 performance and migration strategies, see the following articles:

 - [System to IBM i mapping](https://www.ibm.com/support/pages/system-ibm-i-mapping){: external}
 - [IBM i on Power - Performance FAQ](https://www.ibm.com/downloads/cas/QWXA9XKN){: external}